-The Custodian performs the customary services and it is permitted to delegate the performance of its obligations, including the safe keeping of assets, subject to certain conditions being satisfied.
+The Custodian will perform the customary services and it is permitted to delegate the performance of its obligations, including the safe keeping of assets, subject to certain conditions being satisfied.

-The Custodian is entitled to be paid a fee of between US\$180 and US\$500 per annum per holding of securities in an entity (depending on the type of entity).
-In addition, the Custodian is entitled to account fees of up to US\$300 per account per annum (but subsequently will be up to US\$150 per account per annum) and is also entitled to reimbursement of all out of pocket costs, expenses and charges reasonably and properly incurred on behalf of the Company.
+The Custodian shall be entitled to be paid a fee of between US\$180 and US\$500 per annum per holding of securities in an entity (depending on the type of entity).
+In addition, the Custodian is entitled to account fees of up to US\$300 per account per annum (but subsequently will be up to US\$150 per account per annum) and shall also be entitled to reimbursement of all out of pocket costs, expenses and charges reasonably and properly incurred on behalf of the Company.